Discover & Learn

 - Collaboration and teamwork

-Jobs exist now that didn’t a few years ago, and there’ll be a whole host of jobs that will come into existence in the future.
-To prepare children for this, they need to have skills and aptitudes that allow them to think creatively, work together and problem solve.
-They also need to have resilience to keep going when things don’t work out and the confidence to try new things and ask questions.
+To prepare children for this, they need to have skills and aptitudes that allow them to think creatively, work collaboratively and problem-solve.
+They need resilience to keep going when things don’t work out and the confidence to try new things and ask questions.
 Our learning programs help to develop these skills in a variety of ways.

-At Guardian, we don’t promote learning by rote or a one-size-fits-all approach and instead focus on individualised educational programs and learning through open ended play-based experiences.
+At Guardian, we don’t promote a one-size-fits-all approach – instead, we focus on individualised educational programs and learning through open-ended, play-based experiences.

-Engagement is central to early learning and an engaged child shows concentration, persistence and eagerness in their inquiry.
-This focussed attention can be seen in our babies and toddlers through their constant investigations of their identity, relationships and environments.
+Engagement is key to early learning.
+An engaged child shows concentration, persistence and eagerness in their inquiry.
+This focused attention can be seen in our babies and toddlers as they investigate their identity, relationships and environments.

 At Guardian, playtime is more than just playtime!

 Our Educators are skilled at turning play into learning experiences that develop a range of skills including science, numeracy, literacy, and creative thinking – as well as 21st century skills.

 At Guardian, we encourage our children to interact with nature and learn in a variety of environments.

 Observation and research have shown outstanding educational benefits for children involved in gardening activities.
 Children can learn new skills, have fun, socialise and develop self-confidence by spending time in the garden tending plants and growing their own food.